 — Muneeb Chaudhry (@MuneebChaudhr14) March 14, 2020

-We will definitely miss watching Alif as it was one spiritual drama that truly changed the way we think and made us reflect on different aspects of our life.
+We will miss watching Alif as it was one spiritual drama that genuinely changed the way we think and made us reflect on different aspects of our life.
 What did you learn from Alif?
 Let us know in the comments below.

 Follow Brandsynario for the latest news and updates.